telerik/winforms-docs/propertygrid/customizing-appearance/customization.md

     //set the back color of all child items to yellow if (e.Item.Level > 0)
     {
-        e.VisualElement.BackColor = Color.Yellow;
+        e.VisualElement.BackColor = Color.LightCyan;
     }
     else
     {
         e.VisualElement.ResetValue(LightVisualElement.BackColorProperty, Telerik.WinControls.ValueResetFlags.Local);
     }
-    //set the backcolor of items with value True to LightGreen and with value equal to False to Red PropertyGridItem item = e.Item as PropertyGridItem;
+    //set the back color of items with value True to LightGreen and with value equal to False to Red PropertyGridItem item = e.Item as PropertyGridItem;
     if (item != null && item.Value != null)
     {